 - Working with data pipeline and on-premise resources can be overwhelming with multiple installations and configurations to be managed on the compute resources.

-- The data pipeline’s way of representing preconditions and branching logic can seem complex to a beginner and to be honest, there are other tools out there which help to accomplish complex chains in an easier way.
+- The data pipeline’s way of representing preconditions and branching logic can seem complex to a beginner and to be honest, there are other tools out there that help to accomplish complex chains more easily.
 An example is a framework like Airflow.

 Working with AWS Data Pipelines

 Working with the AWS pipeline is all about pipeline definitions.
 Let us look into setting up a simple AWS pipeline for copying data from RDS to Redshift.
 You need to have an AWS account before you can proceed with the working of the AWS data pipeline.
 This can be done based on predefined templates from AWS, saving us quite a lot of configuration effort.

 - From the AWS console, go to the data pipeline and select the ‘Create new pipeline’.
 This will take you to the pipeline configuration screen.